Jaycobson/outreachy-contributions/README.md

-# 🧠 Blood-Brain Barrier (BBB) Permeability Prediction 🔬
+# Blood-Brain Barrier (BBB) Permeability Prediction 🔬

 ## 🎯 Project Overview
-This project develops a machine learning model to predict whether drug compounds can cross the blood-brain barrier, a critical factor in developing effective treatments for neurological disorders.
+In this project, a machine learning model is trained to predict whether drug compounds can cross the blood-brain barrier, a critical factor in developing effective treatments for neurological disorders.
 Using the BBB_Martins dataset from Therapeutics Data Commons (TDC), I've built a comprehensive pipeline for data acquisition, visualization, molecular feature extraction and model development.

 The blood-brain barrier is a selective, semi-permeable membrane that protects the brain and central nervous system (CNS) from harmful materials in the bloodstream.
 BBB permeability of molecules is crucial in drug discovery and development for several reasons: